-As a Councillor you would need to attend regular Council meetings which are currently held on a Monday and to attend any Parish Council's Sub-Committees you are elected to serve.
+As a Councillor you would need to attend regular Council meetings which are currently held on a Thursday of every month and to attend any Parish Council's Sub-Committees you are elected to serve.
 There may be opportunities to join various other advisory committees set up by the Council e.g. the Planning Committee, the Finance Committee, the Recreation and Open Spaces Sub-Committee and to attend meetings with other bodies such as County and District Councils.